 Why ‘faster than they would have been solved otherwise’?

-The true impact of an action depends on what happens because of that action, not on what happens, period.
+The true impact of an action depends on what happens because of that action compared to what would have happened otherwise, not on what happens, period.
 When we work hard and see positive results, it’s often easy to neglect the fact that some portion of those results would have occurred anyway, or that someone else might have filled our role just as well as we did.
 There is often a gap between true impact and ‘tangible impact’—the immediate results of our actions—and understanding that gap is crucial to finding the places where you can make a real difference.
 We explain more here.

 Our definition of social impact is about helping people (and perhaps animals) live better lives.
 People sometimes wonder whether this means we don’t care about other values like justice or equality, or don’t care about helping the environment.